Scorching heat, dry conditions stifle July 4 celebrations

 One of the biggest U.S. fireworks parties, held on Washington's National Mall, will go ahead as planned on Wednesday, even after preparations on Tuesday night were abruptly interrupted when warnings of a severe thunderstorms forced police to evacuate the grounds of the Capitol.

-Hours before all eyes turn to the sky for fireworks, they will be focused on the top contenders in the Nathan's Famous hot dog eating contest on the boardwalk at New York's Coney Island.
+Hours before all eyes turn to the sky for fireworks, many were focused on Joey "Jaws" Chestnut as he captured his sixth straight win at the annual Nathan's Famous hot dog eating contest on the boardwalk at New York's Coney Island.

-An estimated 40,000 people were expected to watch Joey "Jaws" Chestnut, the number one-ranked eater in the world, attempt to snatch a sixth title at the event and in the process beat his world record of 68 hot dogs and buns set in 2009.
-He takes on 14 other men from the United States and Canada, all hoping to win the champion's Mustard Yellow International Belt.

-Sonia Thomas, dubbed "The Black Widow," will compete in the woman's event to try to eclipse her world record of 41 hot dogs and buns in 10 minutes.
+The women's title was won by Sonia Thomas, 44, of Alexandria, Virginia, dubbed "The Black Widow," who managed to down 45 hot dogs and buns, eclipsing her own world record of 41 hot dogs and buns established in 2009.

-At the weigh-in on Tuesday, New York Mayor Michael Bloomberg - who is known for his health initiatives, including reducing the size of sugary drinks - said moderation was the key.

-"Having it occasionally is fine," Bloomberg said.
-"If you want to eat 65 hot dogs in 10 minutes, that's even fine; just don't do it more than once a year and you won't have a problem."
+"I am going to be 45 years old this year.
+I wanted to eat my age," she said after the event.

-(Additional reporting by Dave Warner, Mat Murphy, Jeff Mason, Jim Wolf, Edith Honan and Laura Zuckerman; Writing by Barbara Goldberg; Editing by Sandra Maler)
+(Additional reporting by Dave Warner, Mat Murphy, Jeff Mason, Jim Wolf, Edith Honan and Laura Zuckerman; Writing by Barbara Goldberg; Editing by Sandra Maler and Cynthia Osterman)